grafana/mimir/docs/sources/configuring-grafana-mimir/about-grafana-mimir-arguments.md

 - `distributor.ha-tracker.replica`
   Prometheus label to look for in samples to identify a Prometheus HA replica. (default "`__replica__`")

-It's reasonable to assume people probably already have a `cluster` label, or something similar.
-If not, they should add one along with `__replica__` via external labels in their Prometheus config.
-If you stick to these default values your Prometheus config could look like this (`POD_NAME` is an environment variable which must be set by you):
+You likly already have a `cluster` label, or something similar.
+If you do not, add one along with `__replica__` via external labels your Prometheus configuration.
+If you stick to these default values, your Prometheus configuration could look like as follows, where `POD_NAME` is an environment variable which you must set:

 ```yaml
 global: